rebelice/UNIX-System-Programming-Project/Project-Tools/README.md

 **If you already know `Command-Line Compile` and `GCC`, you can skip this step.**

-You can use any editors(vim, emacs, gedit, vscode, etc.) to write codes, but you need to Command-Line Compile your C progam in the terminals.
+You can use any editors(vim, emacs, gedit, vscode, etc.) to write codes, but you need to use `gcc` to compile your C progam in the terminals.
 Also, you can choose any shell you like.
 Now open your terminal and follow me.

 1. Make sure you have GNU C Compiler(gcc).
 You can use `gcc --version` to determine that.
 	- If not, you can use `sudo apt-get install gcc` to install it.